dronelektron/bonus-round-statistics/README.md

 # Bonus round statistics

-Allows you to manipulate statistics in the bonus round
+Allows you to disable statistics in the bonus round:

+* Frags
+* Deaths

 ### Supported Games